Lydia-Tan/react-practice/README.md

 >1/13/2021
 Created an app class, reviewed classes and constructors in JavaScript and displayed a simple sample component state.
 Many of my commits from today and yesterday don't seem to be showing up...

+>1/14/2021
+Working with modifying and changing object states.
+I created a faux cookie clicker for practice and I have also seemingly fixed yesterday's issue with my commits now properly showing up as they should.
+Made some progress with the to-do page as well.
+Also learned to add gifs to README's -- the possibilities now haha